PTSD and Complex Trauma Therapy

 I specialize in Trauma Treatment

 I am a credentialed psychotherapist in private practice and a qualified mental health professional trained in the most effective methods of our time.
 I adopted EMDR early on, as it provides a way to accelerate the healing of single incident trauma.
-However, complex trauma, as well as clients who rely on dissociative defenses or may also meet criteria for a dissociative disorder, require EMDR to be integrated with other somatic approaches.
+With complex trauma, aka attachment trauma, you may have learned to rely on dissociative defenses- the freeze state- require EMDR to be integrated with other somatic approaches.
 To that end, I created a multi pronged program with specialty tracks to transform the toughest defensive patterns so that you can heal complex I specialize in the applications of trauma treatment for complex, or attachment related trauma, and dissociation.

 TRAUMA TREATMENT AND EMDR